VCHS-DECA-Software/Event-Scheduler/docs/scheduling.md

 - time
     - `time start` - the starting time
     - `time divisions` - a list of durations specifying "slots of time"
+- constraints
+    - `group size` - the max size of a group
+    - `exam length` - the length of an exam
 - `students` - a list of students
 - `judges` - a list of judges
 - `events` - a list of events